MyAITrade/huxpro.github.io/_posts/2017-11-29-help_three.markdown

 <img src="{{ site.baseurl }}/img/three/three_tsla.png" alt="TSLA" class="inline"/>

 This figure will give you a estimation of how those three factors influence option price.
-* Delta: stands for the influence from underlying stock movement.
+* Delta Impact: shows you how the related stock price change influence the option price change percentage
-* Vega: stands for the influence from the volatility.
+* Vega Impact: shows you how the implied volatility change influence the option price change percentage
-* Theta: stands for the influence from the time.
+* Theta Impact: shows you how the time decease one day influence the option price change percentage

+Theory option price change percentage is the value calculated using the BS model and market change is the real option price change percentage by the market.
+There are some gap between those two values.

 From this figure you can find that the price of underlying stock TSLA increases 0.43%, but the price of this call option with strike 305 and expire at 12-08-2017 decrease 7.22%.